- 06, Lava lamps as HRNGs (external): Interesting article on Wired about Cloudflare’s use of lava lamps as hardware random number generators.

 - 27, A few of my favorite: Slide rules: In which I discuss a number of impractical mathematical devices.

-- 24, netrw and invalid certificates
+- 24, netrw and invalid certificates: On getting past invalid certificates with netrw.

 - 18, Nancy (ca. 2018): The comic strip Nancy is good again!